AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 - Requirement on parameterless and by copy constructors can be removed by marking them abstract.

-As for subsprograms, generic formal constructors are introduced with the `with` reserved word.
+As for subprograms, generic formal constructors are introduced with the `with` reserved word.
 For example:

 .. code-block:: ada

    generic
       type T1 is tagged private;
-      --  Needs at least a parameterless and a by-copy constructor
+      --  Needs at least a parameterless and a by-copy constructor, --  if T1 is by constructor.

       type T2 is tagged private;
       with T2'Constructor (Self : in out T2; V : Integer);
       --  No parameterless constructor expected, but a by-copy one

       type T3 is tagged private;
-      with T2'Constructor (Self : in out T2) is abstract;
+      with T3'Constructor (Self : in out T3) is abstract;
       --  No parameterless constructor expected, but a by-copy one

       type T4 is tagged private;
-      with T4'Constructor (Self : in out T2) is abstract;
+      with T4'Constructor (Self : in out T4) is abstract;
-      with T4'Constructor (Self : in out T2; Src : T2) is abstract;
+      with T4'Constructor (Self : in out T4; Src : T4) is abstract;
-      --  No parameterless constructor expected, but a by-copy one package G is
+      --  Neither parameterless nor by-copy constructor expected package G is
-      V : T1; -- OK, we have parameterless constructor
+     V11: T1; -- OK, we have parameterless constructor for T1
-      V2 : T1 := V; -- OK, we have by-copy constructor
+     V12: T1 := V11; -- OK, we have by-copy constructor for T1

+     V21: T2; -- NOK, no parameterless constructor expected for T2
+     V22: T2 := V21; -- OK, we have by-copy constructor for T2

+     V31: T3; -- NOK, no parameterless constructor expected for T3
+     V32: T3 := V31; -- OK, we have by-copy constructor for T3

-      V3 : T4; -- NOK we don't have parameterless constructor for T4
+     V41: T4; -- NOK we don't have parameterless constructor for T4
+     V42: T4 := V41; -- NOK we don't have by-copy constructor for T4
    end G;

    package P is